kc3-lang/kc3/README.md

        - "ikc3: TLS server: listening on HOST PORT"
        - "ikc3: TLS server: client connected: HOST PORT TLS-1.3"
        - "ikc3: TLS client: connected to HOST PORT TLS-1.3"
+   - ship ikc3 as a standalone file that links to the right lib directory on MacOS, this way you can open ikc3 using Finder in a Terminal.app and the dynamic libraries will still be found

  - build system
    - use shipped `runj` as a git submodule to parallelize configure